How To Test Your Child’s IQ

 Intelligence can be broadly defined as one’s capacity to acquire knowledge and learn things.
 An individual’s intelligence quotient or IQ indicates one’s inherent mental aptitudes and intellectual potential to learn.

-The concept of IQ tests was initially devised to ascertain a child’s aptitude and readiness for school.
-However, over the years, educators and psychologists have come to realise that IQ tests can measure only some forms of intelligence and that test scores are largely influenced by cultural environments, learning and an individual’s inherent knowledge.
+The concept of IQ tests for kids was initially devised to ascertain a child’s aptitude and readiness for school.
+However, over the years, educators and psychologists have come to realise that child intelligence tests can measure only some forms of intelligence.
+It also apparent that test scores are largely influenced by cultural environments, learning and an individual’s inherent knowledge.

-A test measuring a child’s IQ assesses different aspects by focussing on criteria like:
+An IQ test for kids assess different aspects by focussing on criteria like:

 - verbal, non-verbal, quantitative and visual-spatial abilities